 One of the most successful means that Community Futures (CF) have in fostering entrepreneurship in BC is their ability to provide business loans to entrepreneurs who have had trouble accessing capital from traditional lenders.

-In addition to providing individualized business advisory services, our Community Futures operation can lend up to $300,000 to new and existing businesses for:
+In addition to providing individualized business advisory services, our Community Futures operation can lend up to $150,000 to new and existing businesses, or larger amounts partnering with other Community Futures offices or your own financial institution, for: